surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 step-editor that will re-trigger the two regular envelopes of the voice (The Amplitude and Filter Envelope Generators) at each step if it is checked (black) at that particular step.

+However, shift-clicking or right-clicking those rectangles allows the specified step in the sequencer to alternate between either triggering only the filter envelope or the amplitude envelope.
+Since the filter envelope is to the left of the amplitude envelope, when the step is half-filled on the left, only the filter envelope will be triggered.
+When filled on the right, only the amplitude envelope will be triggered.

 ![Illustration 14: Envelope retrigger pane of Voice LFO 1](./images/Pictures/illu14.png)